Tharun-Mekala/BE-Assignment-3/README.md

 # BE-Assignment-3
-Backend Developer Intern - Task Assignment
+Backend Developer Intern - Task Assignment<br>
 #List of API and their Usage
 1.http://localhost:8080/adduser
   This API is used for adding user to the database and it required name, role input.